PicosonSoft/system-nnn-translator/README.md

 Simple tools to translate japanese visual novels based on the system-nnn engine.

 ### Current Status
-Workflow works properly in Yami No Koe Zero files, and the game runs, but letters are too far appart and long lines are cut off.
+Workflow works properly in Yami No Koe Zero files, the game runs, letters are too far appart and long lines are cut off, but font size and margin can be adjusted by editing init/printmessage.xtx with a regular text editor.

 ### Overview
 First of all, I appologize for the sloppy code.
 This is a collection of C++ "scripts" put together to automate the translation of visual novels based on the system-nnn engine.
 It is not a library, but a set of tools that can be used to extract and translate text from these games.
 There is very little error handling and the code is a mismash of different examples of the libraries used.
 For this reason it is important to follow the instructions carefully and to use the tools in the order specified.